thebigh2014/chocolatier-continued/README.md

 #### 📍 So&hellip; Why Convert To Cooking/Crafting Recipes?

 The simple answer is that it makes things a lot easier for everyone.
-Using a single machine is very constraining, especially with how the Producer Framework Mod works *(I'm not going to go into detail here)*.
+Using a single machine is very constraining, especially with how machines work *(I'm not going to go into detail here)*.
 Also, it makes more sense for these to be cooking/crafting items.
-I will likely increase the time needed to make every cauldron item (the base and candy coating chocolate types) to compensate for the conversion to cooking and crafting (which are instant).

 ### Planned Additions